Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 #### ServiceControl in Practice

 Often customers don't need all the features available in ServiceControl in one single environment.
-Its a tool that can accomodate many situations and sometimes some features get used in situations where their value proposition is not particularly strong.
+Its a tool that can accommodate many situations and sometimes some features get used in situations where their value proposition is not particularly strong.

 For example, in your development environment you probably want a lot of logging information to support problem analysis.
-For many users the [Debug Session](/servicecontrol/plugins/debug-session.md) plugin is really useful at this stage of the application lifecycle but you would never put that plugin into production.
+For many users the [Debug Session](/servicecontrol/plugins/debug-session.md) plugin is really useful at this stage of the application life-cycle but you would never put that plugin into production.
 For the same reason, you would never use the [Saga Audit](/servicecontrol/plugins/saga-audit.md) plugin outside of development.

 Making decisions about the use of the other plugins and features requires a little more thought to balance the smooth running of your system with your actual requirements.
 The temptation to just use them all as a kind of insurance policy is not a good choice.
 The cost of having some of these features in play can actually cause issues down the track if you're not prepared.